Creative industries need holistic tax reform boost, says The Tax Institute

 The Institute is also calling for tax reform as fringe benefits tax and superannuation guarantee systems also involve high administration costs and resource commitments, which could be unmanageable for small business owners or sole traders within the arts sector.

-However, Abdalla noted there was severe complexity around the definition of what constituted as a small business and whether or not operating as a small business differed depending on what part of the tax law was being looked at.
+However, Abdalla noted there was severe complexity around the definition of what constituted a small business and whether or not operating as a small business differed depending on what part of the tax law was being looked at.

-Abdalla said that could make it difficult for people within the arts industry to understand their tax obligations, as well as disincentivising them looking to grow and develop their business for fear of getting it wrong.
+Abdalla said that could make it difficult for people within the arts industry to understand their tax obligations, as well as disincentivising them from looking to grow and develop their business for fear of getting it wrong.